wagtail/wagtail/docs/advanced_topics/embeds.rst

         # Cannot find embed
         pass

+.. _configuring_embed_finders:

 Configuring embed "finders"
 ===========================

-Embed finders are the modules within Wagtail that generate the embed HTML from a URL.
+Embed finders are the modules within Wagtail that are responsible for producing embed code from a URL.

 Embed finders are configured using the ``WAGTAILEMBEDS_FINDERS`` setting.
 This is a list of finder configurations that are each run in order until one of them